COVID-19 made the divide visible

 About WANG

-WANG (We Are New Generation) is a registered non-profit in Pakistan.
-Community-led work began in 2012 from Ahmed Abad Wang; the WALI innovation lab was established in 2021 to bridge the digital divide with technology-driven programs for communities that are usually left last.
+WANG (We Are New Generation) is a registered non-profit in Pakistan with community roots in Ahmed Abad Wang since 1991.
+Its modern youth-led program platform has been audited since 2012, and the WALI innovation lab was established in 2021 to bridge the digital divide for communities that are usually left last.

 Our story